jbx-protocol/juice-docs-v1/protocol/api/contracts/or-controllers/jbcontroller/read/distributionlimitof.md

 {% tabs %}
 {% tab title="Step by step" %}
-**The amount of token that a project can withdraw per funding cycle.**
+**The amount of token that a project can distribute per funding cycle, and the currency it's in terms of.**

+_The number of decimals in the returned fixed point amount is the same as that of the specified terminal._

 ### Definition